ppy/osu-wiki/wiki/Replay/en.md

 Deleting the `.osg` file has no effect (it is a leftover file for spectator's replay; can be safely removed).
 Deleting the `.osr` file will make the replay _lost forever_ (since the replay data is missing and nothing to export).
-Alternatively, deleting the `scores.db` (which contains local leaderboard scores and pointers to encrypted replays) _will make `all` (not exported) replays and local leaderboard scores lost forever_.
+Alternatively, deleting the `scores.db` (which contains local leaderboard scores and pointers to encrypted replays) _will make all (not exported) replays and local leaderboard scores lost forever_.

-To set a local leaderboard name when not signed in (_Guest_ account), scroll down to the result screen to access the online results screen directly after passing the difficulty and type in the name on the _Guest player name_ textbox.
+To set a local leaderboard name when not signed in (_Guest_ account), scroll down from the results screen to access the online results screen directly after passing the difficulty and type in the name on the _Guest player name_ textbox.
 In this screen, an alternative to using the export `F2` key is to enable the `Save replay to Replays folder` button located at the upper-right.

 Return to the _Song Selection_ and changes will be updated for this replay (if no name was given, it will simply be blank).